 No marketing strategy is complete without email.
 In recent years it may have suffered from oversaturation and misuse, but email messaging still remains the most versatile means of online marketing communication.
 Especially when you follow the 5-step approach to effective email campaigns.

 Best for bulk communication and longer messaging, few channels can be adapted to suit a brand’s objectives better.
 The challenge is for digital marketers to make their brand’s emails stand out amidst all the rest while avoiding the dreaded mark of spam.
 That’s where multichannel marketing comes in, bolstering the effectiveness of email by connecting it with other mobile services to create a fully brand-immersive, attention-grabbing experience.

 SMS has long been a staple of the mobile experience.
 While other services have since popped-up, SMS still holds strong as one of the most effective means of marketing communication.
 Just consider that SMS has a 98% open rate and a 48% response rate.
 (Compare that to email which is on average 20-30% and 8%, respectively.)

 Don’t let the fact of SMS messaging being limited to 160 characters fool you.
-Thanks to A2P messaging, brands can quickly and reliably reach their customers on a multitude of levels, from providing personalized customer support to offering relevant deals and enabling direct access to purchase.
+Thanks to A2P messaging, brands can quickly and reliably reach their customers on a multitude of levels, from providing personalised customer support to offering relevant deals and enabling direct access to purchase.

 OTT (which stands for “over-the-top”) refers to any value-added service that can be used over the proprietary network services of a service provider.
 Originally it described digital media services like Netflix, which offers a means to watch content without the need for TV networks or a cable provider.
 Today, online messaging services are taking OTT to the next level.